Real Warri Pikin: Career

 In 2008, she was a contestant in the ‘Glo Rock ‘N’ Rule dance competition’ and won the first position.
 She was named a Globacom ambassador in 2009.
 In 2011, she auditioned in ‘The Maltina Dance All Family competition’ and finished as second overall best with her family.
 She has performed as a comedian at many events in Nigeria including Warri Again, Akpororo vs Akpororo, Man on Fire, and the AY show.
 She also performs as a compere in many events across the country.
 Anita Asuoha's stage name is ‘Real Warri Pikin’.
 She is an on-air-personality with a show titled "Real Talk With Real Warri Pikin" on Max 90.9 FM radio station Abuja.

 She hosted the biggest comedy show in Warri on 1 August 2021, titled REAL WARRI PIKIN UNFILTERED.
 The show has been held in Abuja, Warri, Ghana, Milton Keynes, Manchester and London She has performed in Ghana, Senegal, the United States, and Nigeria.
 She has also performed at Warri Again?, AY LIVE, Bovi’s ‘Man on Fire’ etc. Real Warri Pikin hosts a comedy show.

 Real Warri Pikin has also featured in Nollywood films like Prophetess, Fate of Alakada, Aki and Pawpaw, The Ghost and the Tout Too, The Stand Up, Intricate, Lemonade, and Merry Men 2.
 In January 2021, she dropped her series School of Thought and released its music single "School Of Thought" featuring Teni.
-In October 2021, she launched her clothing line titled ‘Real Warri Pikin Merch’.
+In October 2021, she launched her clothing line ‘Real Warri Pikin Merch’.
+In August, 2025, Anita Asuoha took her acclaimed school the ‘Apologetically Me’ to international stage with a sold-out performance in the United States.